 Short Biography of DAVID SALNER

 David Salner’s poetry has appeared in Threepenny Review, Iowa Review, Prairie Schooner, Salmagundi, North American Review, Beloit Poetry Journal, and many other magazines.
-His third book, Blue Morning Light, was printed in January 2016 by Pond Road Press and features poems on the paintings of American artist George Bellows.
-His earlier poetry collections are Working Here (Rooster Hill Press, 2010) and John Henry’s Partner Speaks (Word Tech, 2008).
+His novel A Place to Hide will appear in March 2021 from Apprentice House Press.
+His fourth poetry collection, The Stillness of Certain Valleys, appeared in 2018.
+His third book, Blue Morning Light, was printed in 2016 by Pond Road Press.

 Salner has an MFA from the Iowa Writers’ Workshop.
 His working life has included jobs as iron ore miner, steelworker, machinist, bus driver, cab driver, longshoreman, teacher, and librarian.
 He was also a telephone solicitor for 24 hours.